-The specific content of lessons will be determined by the specific needs of the cohort we're teaching but there will always be an emphasis on enabling pupils to develop the skills, knowledge, understanding, language and confidence to seek help, as needed, for themselves or others.
+The specific content of lessons will be determined by the specific needs of the cohort we are teaching but there will always be an emphasis on enabling pupils to develop the skills, knowledge, understanding, language and confidence to seek help, as needed, for themselves or others.

-We will use the Scarf resources (linked to the GHLL Pink Curriculum) to ensure that we teach mental health and emotional wellbeing issues in a safe and sensitive manner which helps rather than harms.
+We will use the Safety, Caring, Achievement, Resilience, Friendship (SCARF) curriculum and resources to ensure that we teach mental health and emotional wellbeing issues in a safe and sensitive manner which helps rather than harms.